FAQs

 Questions relating to equipment problems should be reported to the circulation desk assistant or to the Reference Librarian.

-Can I check out a portable charging battery for my devices?
+Can I check out charging cables, portable charging batteries, or other hardware for my devices?